-In the event of over subscription, the following criteria will be applied, in priority order, to determine which applications will be granted once places have first been allocated to pupils who have a statement of special educational needs (including those in receipt of an Education Health and Care Plan) which names the school:
+In the event of over subscription, the following criteria will be applied, in priority order, to determine which applications will be granted once places have first been allocated to pupils who have an Education, Health and Care Plan (EHCP), or Statement of Special Educational Needs, which names the academy.

-- 1. Children looked after by a local authority and previously looked after children - 2.
-Children who attend the linked infant school at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or the linked infant school. - 3.
-Other children who attend the linked infant school at the closing date for applications. - 4.
+- 1. Children looked after by a local authority and previously looked after children. - 2.
+Children who attend the linked infant school at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school or the linked infant school (The Carlton Infant Academy).

+- 3. Other children who attend the linked infant school at the closing date for applications. - 4.
 Children who live in the catchment area at the closing date for applications, who do not attend the linked infant school but who, at the time of admission, will have a brother or sister attending the school or the linked infant school. - 5.
-Other children who live in the catchment area at the closing date for applications and do not attend the linked infant school. - 6.
-Children who live outside the catchment area
+Other children who live in the catchment area at the closing date for applications and do not attend the linked infant school - 6.
+Children who live outside the catchment area and who do not attend the linked infant school but who, at the time of admission, will have a brother or sister attending the school or the linked infant school. - 7.
+Children who live outside the catchment area.

 Within each of the criteria, priority will be given to children who live nearest to the school as the crow flies (by straight line).
 Distances are measured from the main administrative point at the school campus to an address point (using eastings and northings as defined by Ordnance Survey) to the child's home using the local authority's computerised distance measuring software.
-In the event of two distances being equal, random allocation will be used as tie-break.
-This process will be independently verified.

-Where one child of a multiple birth can be admitted, the other child/children will also be admitted.
+Where two or more applicants are equal in all respects, lots will be drawn and independently verified.
+If a child is offered a place as a result of random allocation (drawing lots) and also has a sibling from a multiple birth, the other child/children will also be offered a place.

-Any late applications received will be considered in line with Nottinghamshire County Council's coordinated arrangements.
+Any late applications will be considered in line with LA's Coordinated Scheme.

-Special Circumstances
+Special circumstances

 The following groups of children will be given special consideration in their application for a particular school: children whose particular medical needs, mobility support needs, special educational needs or social circumstances are supported by written evidence from a doctor, social worker or other relevant professional stating that the school is the only school which could cater for the child's particular needs.
 The evidence must be presented at the time of the application.
 The governors will consider each case on its merits and determine the allocation of any such place on the basis of the written evidence.
 Admission under 'special circumstances' will take precedence over all but the first of the numbered criteria.